 This bright and spacious, semi-detached house has been extended and beautifully modernised by the present owners to create a well balanced, four-bedroomed family home.
 Perfectly located just a few minutes’ walk from the centre of Oundle, it sits on the edge of the conservation area, adjacent to the grounds of the Yarrow Gallery.
 To the front aspect, the property enjoys far-reaching views across a playing field to the countryside beyond, and the rear garden overlooks a field.
 The house is modern with generous proportions and stylishly presented.
 Featuring three reception rooms and a study, this attractive home benefits from gas central heating, off-road parking for several vehicles, solar panels, and an alarm system.

 Oundle is a bustling market town with thriving shops, restaurants and businesses.
-It is well known for Oundle Public School, but the town is also home to Prince William Secondary School, the Stahl Theatre and many listed buildings, including The Talbot Hotel, a former 16th century coaching inn.
 The doctors’ surgery and the library are within walking distance of the property, and the primary and secondary schools are less than a mile away.

 Set in an open porch with downlighters, the front door leads into the entrance hall.

 The hall is bright and welcoming, with engineered oak flooring and downlighters.
-The staircase rises to the first floor, and doors lead to the lounge and the dining room.
+The staircase rises to the first floor, with cupboard under, and doors lead to the lounge and the dining room.

 The lounge features an alcove, engineered oak flooring and neutral decor.
-Double doors connect into the conservatory.
+Double doors connect into the garden room.

-With windows to three sides, a ceramic-tiled floor, and double doors to the patio and rear garden, this is a great place for relaxing or dining.
-There is a radiator and ceiling fan offer comfort whatever the weather.
+With windows to two sides, a ceramic-tiled floor, and double doors to the patio and rear garden, this is a great place for relaxing or dining.
+There is a radiator and vaulted ceiling with central downlighters.

 From the hallway, a door opens into the dining room.
 The engineered oak flooring continues through to the dining room and study room.
 Archways connect the kitchen and study, and there is a window overlooking the front garden towards the playing field.